Trusted WordPress tutorials, when you need them most.

 First, make a new WordPress backup of your site.
 This will allow you to restore your website if something goes wrong.

 Next, you need to install and activate the WP-Optimize plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to WP-Optimize » Database page and check the box next to ‘Clean all post revisions’ option.
+Upon activation, go to the WP-Optimize » Database page and check the box next to ‘Clean all post revisions’ option.

 Clean post revisions